-The most commonly used form of conditions relate to planning matters, where the purchaser will only buy the property if a planning consent is granted first.
+The most commonly used form of conditions relates to planning matters, where the purchaser will only buy the property if planning consent is granted first.

 An option agreement is an agreement made between a landowner and a potential purchaser of their property.

 In simple terms, both parties enter into an agreement, in return for a non-refundable sum of money, the potential purchaser of the land has a legally binding option to buy at a certain date or within an agreed time-frame, or after completion of a certain event (for example after obtaining planning permission).